Doctor in a cell: First steps towards realization of the vision

 To realize this vision, Shapiro set a wet lab at Weizmann and was joined by Kobi Benenson.
-Within a few years Benenson, Shapiro and colleagues have made pioneering steps towards realizing this vision: (1) A molecular implementation of a programmable autonomous automaton in which the input was encoded as a DNA molecule, “software” (automaton transition rules) was encoded by short DNA molecules and the “hardware” was made of made DNA processing enzymes.
+Within a few years Benenson, Shapiro and colleagues have made steps towards realizing this vision: (1) A molecular implementation of a programmable autonomous automaton in which the input was encoded as a DNA molecule, “software” (automaton transition rules) was encoded by short DNA molecules and the “hardware” was made of made DNA processing enzymes.
 (2) A simplified implementation of an automaton in which the DNA input molecule is used as fuel (3) A stochastic molecular automata in which transition probabilities can be programmed by varying the concentration of “software” molecules, specifically the relative concentrations of molecules encoding competing transition rules.
 And (4) Extending the stochastic automaton with input and output mechanisms, allowing it to interact with the environment in a pre-programmed way, and release a specific drug molecule for cancer upon detecting expression levels of mRNA characteristic of a specific cancer.
 These biomolecular computers were demonstrated in a test tube, wherein a number of cancer markers were pre-mixed to emulate different marker combinations.
 Biomolecular computers identified the presence of cancer markers (Simultaneously and independently identifying small-cell lung cancer markers and prostate cancer markers).
 The computer, equipped with medical knowledge, analysed the situation, diagnosed the type of cancer and then released the appropriate drug.